 Published by ramblingsfromanunpavedmind

 I embrace an eclectic life, tastes, and friends.
-I love to listen to people - to induce talking about their past.
-Sometimes, their voices end up in my writing.
-For grammar perfectionists, allow me to apologize in advance, as I write for the casual reader, not the professional readers.
+I love to listen to people - to induce speaking of their past.
+Sometimes, their voices end in my writing.
+For grammar perfectionists, allow me to apologize in advance, as I write for the casual reader, not the professional.
 My passions include my family, music, working in electronics, mechanics, stone, and concrete.
 Better to know a little bit about everything than everything about one thing.
 Quote from Pascal.
 View all posts by ramblingsfromanunpavedmind